rathena/rathena/README.md

 rAthena AI World is an enhanced fork of rAthena MMORPG server that integrates multi-agent AI systems for autonomous NPC behavior, dynamic quest generation, and emergent gameplay.
 The system implements personality-driven NPCs using the Big Five personality model, AI-generated dialogue with long-term memory, and real-time economic simulation.

+### 🎯 Core Concept

+This project transforms Ragnarok Online from static scripted gameplay to an **AI-driven autonomous world** where:

+- 🧠 **NPCs possess genuine consciousness** using the Big Five personality model and moral alignments
+- 🎭 **NPCs make independent decisions** and form dynamic relationships with players and each other
+- 🌊 **Player actions have lasting consequences** with ripple effects across the game world
+- 📜 **Dynamic quest generation** based on world state, NPC personalities, and player history
+- 🏛️ **Emergent society and behavior** rather than scripted events - the world evolves organically

 ### Core Features

 - **Personality-Driven NPCs**: Each NPC exhibits unique behavior based on the Big Five personality model (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) and nine moral alignments
 - **AI-Generated Dialogue**: Adaptive conversations using LLM providers with persistent memory across sessions
+- **Social Intelligence**: Trust-based information sharing where NPCs decide what to reveal based on relationship level
-- **Dynamic Quest System**: AI-generated quests with eight quest types and six difficulty levels, contextually tailored to player state and world events
+- **Dynamic Quest System**: AI-generated quests with eight quest types, six difficulty levels, and eleven trigger mechanisms, contextually tailored to player state and world events
-- **Economic Simulation**: Supply and demand mechanics with realistic market fluctuations and emergent economic events
+- **Economic Simulation**: Supply and demand mechanics with four economic agent types, production chains, and emergent market behaviors
-- **Faction System**: Dynamic reputation systems with seven faction types and eight reputation tiers
+- **Faction System**: Dynamic reputation systems with seven faction types and eight reputation tiers affecting all NPC interactions
 - **Autonomous World State**: NPCs make independent decisions and react to world events, creating emergent storylines
+- **21 Specialized AI Agents**: Six agent categories handling dialogue, decisions, memory, world events, quests, economy, and more

 ## 🔐 SECURITY REQUIREMENTS